Just by hanging outdoor curtains your space is instantly elevated.

 black drawer pull or knob and sku information from Home Depot

-I suggest five knobs per 54 to 56-inch panel.
+I suggest five knobs per 54 to 56-inch wide panel.

 Dowel screw packages at Home Depot

-Then pick up a package of dowel screws.
-They’ll be hanging on the wall with all the “specialty screws”.
+Then pick up a package of hanger bolts (dowel screws will work in a pinch).
+You should be able to find them hanging with all the “specialty screws”.

-Dowel screws have threading at both ends.
-This lets you screw a drawer pull on one end and with the other end screw it into the porch header or into your trellis, or even into a hearty tree branch.
+These let you screw a drawer pull on one end and the other end screws it into the porch header, wooden beams, the side of the house or nearby structure, or even into a hearty tree branch.

 Now For the Ribbon Loops